This article describes the process for creating brand new listings on Amazon through Solid Commerce using our Excel Add-In Tool.

 - The "Template" tab is the sheet that you populate and upload.

-Creating Your Solid Commerce Template
+Modifying Your Template for Solid Commerce

 Amazon includes lots of complex macros in their templates.
 The macros will keep working if you add the Solid Commerce columns to Amazon's file.
 Copying Amazon's columns into the Solid Commerce file will also create a valid file, but Amazon's macros won't copy over.